MohsenDehghankar/3D-Lemon-Classification/README.md

 # 3D-Lemon-Classification
 This task is for classifying images of lemons, given in different spectrums as 3D images.
 The sample may represent a healthy lemon, 8 hours or 24 hours since fallen from the tree.

+Some 3D CNN model implementations are taken from this repository: https://github.com/xmuyzz/3D-CNN-PyTorch

 # Getting started
 Use the main.ipynb notebook to run and test the model.
 Also the pretrained model is available here.